-Neighborhoods where the Green Heart study will recruit participants lie South and East of Rubbertown, along the path of prevailing winds that carry pollution from Indiana and Illinois, as well as from local industry.
+Neighborhoods where Green Heart recruited its participants lie South and East of Rubbertown, along the path of prevailing winds that carry pollution from Indiana and Illinois, as well as from local industry.
 Here, too, people don’t always connect the omnipresent health issues with air pollution or a lack of street trees.

 And providing people with the opportunity to join citizen science efforts that connect the dots between trees and heart disease can give them a role to play in making their block a better place for their families to live.

 “We all want to see a safer, healthier neighborhood,” Nunn says.
 “One success will get people’s attention, then it will spread, it will grow.”